A 1-year full Master’s programme combining art historical research with criminology, sociology, and law

 - Tuition Fees

 This Masters programme offers an interdisciplinary approach to studying the history of collecting and collections from an international perspective.
 In particular, it focuses on the trajectory of artefacts through time and space and their historical legacy.
 Subjects covered include methodological approaches and legal issues relating to provenance and restitution, illegal trafficking of cultural objects, connoisseurship, taste, the patterns of collecting and viewing both private and public and the politics of display.
 The programme will move the collective debate beyond the usual focus on the Western tradition.

 This programme is unique to Scotland and the UK as it combines aspects of art history and law and places them in a broad international context.

 The programme structure comprises of four core courses and a dissertation (these are compulsory).
 In addition you can choose two optional courses, either from the ones provided within the programme or from available courses across the College of Arts.

-- Objects in Motion 2: Antiquities Trafficking (semester 2)
+- Objects in Motion 2: Antiquities Trafficking (online)

 Is it right for me?

 This Masters programme is intended to provide you with a strong foundation from which to embark upon a career in the visual arts, the art market, museums and galleries, heritage and historic properties.

 This programme is ideal for students with backgrounds in arts who wish to focus their future research or careers on provenance related issues and for students with law backgrounds who are considering focused work in art law.
 This programme is also a good foundation for students seeking to embark on PhD-level research in topics related to art crime, provenance research, repatriation, illicit antiquities, and other cultural property topics.